Nuclear Learning | A Stimson Initiative

 How to Enroll in "Nuclear South Asia?"

-To enroll in "Nuclear South Asia," click the "Enroll for free" button above.
+"Nuclear South Asia" is a public good, and will always be free for users.
+To enroll in "Nuclear South Asia," click the "Enroll" button above.
 All you need to do is provide your name and email address, and then create a password.
 Read the detailed enrollment instructions.

 Why Enroll in "Nuclear South Asia?"Upon completing "Nuclear South Asia," students will be able to:

 - Understand the factors motivating India and Pakistan’s nuclear programs, doctrines, and postures;

 - Assess the impact of emerging policies and capabilities on deterrence stability;